AnikMonimHasan/Generative_AI_Research_49572412/README.md

 # AI_Research

 Put some stuff - all data for the project-<br>

-The following changes were made:<br>
+The following changes were made to the repository:<br>
 1. Sorted the Draft and Report related Documents to 'Report and Drafts' Folder<br>
 2. Put in the png files in Additional Materials folder<br>
 3. Change the name of folder 'misc' to Miscellaneous<br>